-The last category we analyzed was long-term care.
-This facility received a very poor grade of F in this area.
-In a long-term care setting, the primary goal is to keep patients as healthy and safe as possible.
+This nursing home's worst category was long-term care, which is the last area we scored.
+For this area, we awarded this nursing home a grade of just D. In a long-term care setting, the nursing home's primary goal is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate residents.
-After assessing the volume of care provided by aids and other staff, we next considered the nursing home's vaccination records.
-This nursing home vaccinated 99.5614 percent of its residents against pneumonia, which is better than most nursing homes.
+In addition to looking at the quantity of care provided by nurses and other staff, we analyzed the percentage of residents vaccinated against pneumonia.
+This nursing home administered the vaccine to 99.557526 percent of its residents, which is better than the average nursing home.
 Surprisingly, this facility was able to limit hospitalizations.
-With only 0.47 hospitalizations per one thousand long-term resident days, this nursing home had less hospitalizations than the average nursing home.
-Unfortunately, a few of its other scores in the category weren't as favorable as these.
+With just 0 hospitalizations per one thousand long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
+Unfortunately, a few of its other scores in this category weren't as favorable as these.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Seymour Crossing Quality Metrics